Expatriates in London

 The most popular method for paying for travel in London is using an Oyster Card.
 An Oyster card is a credit card shaped, contactless payment card that you can get in the ticket machines at the entrance/exit of any tube station in London.
 Oyster cards can be pre-loaded at these ticket machines or you can set up an online account for automatic top up.
 When going inside a station or entering the bus, you should tap this card on the yellow circle on the scanners of the entrance units.
 Make sure you tap out of train journeys otherwise you will be charged the maximum fare for the zones you have travelled in.
 You only have to tap in for the bus.

-You can also use contactless payment bank cards in place of the Oyster card, and Apple pay on the tube.
+You can also use contactless payment bank cards or Apple Pay on iPhones or Apple Watches in place of the Oyster card on all central parts of the Transport for London [TfL] network.
 Be careful not to keep your Oyster card and contactless payment cards together when you tap in and out as you are likely to be charged on both cards.
 If you are travelling outside of Zone 6, you are likely to need a paper ticket.
 Please check before travelling.
 If you are making a regular, daily journey, perhaps to and from work, then consider getting a season or annual ticket as these work out much cheaper.

 Travelling by Bus in London

-The iconic red double decker busses form the biggest bus system in Europe.
-Each week day the London busses take approximately six million passengers across 6800 scheduled services.
-Busses operate on routes with each route number clearly marked on the front of the bus.
-You can find maps and route information at each stop.
+The iconic red double decker buses form the biggest bus system in Europe.
+Each week day the London buses take approximately six million passengers across 6800 scheduled services.
+Buses operate on routes with each route number clearly marked on the front of the bus.
+You can find maps and route information at each stop, or on Transport for London's website, or using transport apps such as Citymapper, which will show you the best route to take if you giove it your destination.
 You can no longer pay for a bus with cash, you must use a contactless payment method.
 Each journey is £1.50 no matter how long you are on the bus for or how far it travels.
 This is capped at £4.50 per day.
 The Mayor of London has recently introduced a Hopper fare, allowing you to hop on a second bus for no extra cost, providing it is within 1 hour of getting on the first bus, resulting in paying for just one bus journey rather than two.
 There are even night bus routes that run 24 hours.
 These route numbers start with an N.

 The London Overground is a number of lines that circle outside the center of London and take travelers to outer London.
 The line was created for commuters to be able to travel to the opposite side of the city without having to cross through Zone 1.
 The Overground line is the orange line on the Underground tube map.
 As if it wasn’t confusing enough.